 And so on.
 Clearly, with the hazard register schema in example #3, the SMS data analyst will be able to establish and analyze relationships in much greater detail than the hazard register schema from example #1.

 Thus, detailed classification schemes allow data analysis to be incredibly more specific.
-The more layers of classifications, the more specific data results can filtered and sorted upon.
+The more layers of classifications, the more specific data results can be filtered and sorted.
 More refined search results allow for better reports and charts to be developed for trend analysis, for example.

 Part of having a deep classification system is contingent upon a hazard register that allows for sophisticated classifications, but it also depends on the safety manager taking the time to classify reported safety issues and audit findings appropriately.

 Thus, we can consider creating deep classifications as a premeditated ethic on the part of the aviation safety manager.